No Going Back

 The future

-The models that can produce quality are slow.
+For now, the models that can produce quality are slow.
 The models that are fast can't quite match the quality yet.
 But both sides are improving.
 We're watching the gap close in real time.

 I don't know exactly what software development looks like in five years.
 But I know it doesn't look like me typing on a keyboard character by character.